Bill Whitaker (born August 26, 1951)[1] is an American television journalist and a correspondent for the CBS News program 60 Minutes.

 Career

-During his time at CBS, Whitaker has covered many large events or disasters.
-Some include the Fukushima Daiichi nuclear disaster, the 2010 Haiti earthquake, and the War in Afghanistan (more specifically in Kabul).
-He also has covered many race-related issues such as policing in cities such as Cleveland, Chicago, and Tulsa.
+During his time at CBS, Whitaker has covered many big events and disasters.
+Some include the Fukushima Daiichi nuclear disaster, the 2010 Haiti earthquake and the War in Afghanistan (more specifically in Kabul).
+He also has covered many race-related issues such as policing in cities such as Cleveland, Chicago and Tulsa.
 In Tulsa, Whitaker had a notable first interview with Betty Jo Shelby, the former police officer accused of shooting and killing Terence Crutcher, an unarmed black man.[citation needed]

-In March 2014, Whitaker was made a correspondent for the CBS news program 60 Minutes, for which he began reporting in the fall season.
+In March 2014, Whitaker became a correspondent for the CBS news program 60 Minutes, for which he began reporting in the fall season.

 In 2021, following the death of host Alex Trebek, it was announced that Whitaker, among others, would guest-host Jeopardy!
 [3] His ten episodes aired May 3–14, 2021.